jjones646/cloudguard/README.md

 ./build/install-all.sh
 ```

-### Start at Boot

-If you'd like to have the CloudGuard program launch at startup of the device, an executable script will have to be added at `/etc/init.d/cloudguard`.

 ### Remotely Connecting

 Since it's impractical to have a monitor always connected to the device, most find it easier to connect via `ssh` from another computer.
 When doing this, make you to specify the `-X` flag for forwarding back any windows from the program.